horlami228/alx-pre_course/0x01-git/README.md

-I would like to be a top developer in the coming future
+I would like to be a top developer